TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/do_now.md

 # Do Now 5.01

 1. Skim the EarSketch documentation in [Unit 1](http://earsketch.gatech.edu/category/unit-1)
-2. Copy the following code from the reading above into the EarSketch Editor:
+2. Copy the following code from the reading above into the [EarSketch Editor]:

 ```python
 # python code